quay/quay-operator/README.md

 During the development process, you may want to test the provisioning and setup of Quay Enterprise server.
 By default, the operator will use the internal service to communicate with the configuration pod.
 However, when running external to the cluster, you will need to specify the ingress location for which the setup process can use.

-Specify the `configRoute` as shown below:
+Specify the `configHostname` as shown below:

 ```
 apiVersion: redhatcop.redhat.io/v1alpha1